AndreiReznikov/metalamp-layout/README.md

 # MetaLamp layout project

 This is a training project to find hotel rooms, to which I have devoted quite a lot of time.
 It was a necessary and interesting experience.
 While I was doing this project, I realized what component layout, preprocessors, assemblers, plugins, and much more are.
-That was cool.
+That was cool!

 # Demo: https://andreireznikov.github.io/metalamp-layout-demo